Datatamer/terraform-azure-hdinsight-hbase/README.md

 This module creates an HDInsights HBase cluster for Tamr in Azure.

 # Examples
+Refer the `/examples` directory for a complete working example.

 ## Basic
 Inline example implementation of the module.
 This is the most basic example of what it would look like to use this module.
 ```